Sungwon-Han/READ/README.md

-# DPESS: Satellite Imagery-based Prediction of Advanced Demographic Attributes Using Embedded Spatial Statistics
+# Lightweight and robust representation of economic scales from satellite imagery

-Pytorch Implementation of DPESS, satellite imagery-based prediction of advanced demographics using embedded spatial statistics.
+Pytorch Implementation of Lightweight and robust representation of economic scales from satellite imagery.

 ### Data